Learn about risk hurricanes as a leading indicator or impending risk management failures.

 JWMC now offering 'Chaos to Clarity' seminar series - Contact JWMC today!

-Renowned author, speaker, and risk management expert Joseph W. Mayo is the President of J.W.
+Renowned author, speaker, award winning project manager, and internationally recognized risk management expert Joseph W. Mayo is the President of J.W.
 Mayo Consulting Services.
-Joseph Mayo is the principle of J.W.
+Mr. Mayo is the principle of J.W.
 Mayo Consulting, LLC (JWMC).
 Mr. Mayo is a seasoned IT professional with more than 28 years of experience in the IT industry.
 Mr. Mayo is a Project Management Institute (PMI) certified Project Management Professional (PMP) and Risk Management Professional (RMP).
 Mr. Mayo is also Certified in Risk and Information Systems Control (CRISC) by the Information Systems Audit and Control Association (ISACA).
-Mr. Mayo is also an author, active conference speaker, and strives to further global risk management practices by volunteering for PMI and ISACA working groups.
+As an author and active industry volunteer, Mr. Mayo strives to further global project management and risk management practices for the benefit of all.

 Over the years I found that people and books tend to overcomplicate a variety of risk management and project management topics.
 To counter this trend, I like to breakdown risk management and project management topics to their fundamental elements.
 Once these fundamental elements are individually understood the entire topic becomes easily understandable.
 While conducting research for my book Chaos to Clarity – The Tao of Risk Management I noticed a number of similarities between the fundamental elements of risk management and the eight principles of Taoism (pronounced Dow . ism).
 Taoism is a lifestyle that originated in China around the 6th Century BCE.
 Taoism is based on eight principles; simplicity, sensitivity, flexibility, independence, focused, cultivated, disciplined, and joyous.
 Chaos to Clarity – The Tao of Risk Management presents a simplified, effective approach to risk management and describes the relationship between effective risk management and the eight principles of Taoism.
 While researching case studies for Chaos to Clarity a nagging question formed in the back of my mind.
 That question was, "Why do we keep making the same mistake over and over again?"
 This nagging question gave birth to my second book, Cultural Calamity - Culture Driven Risk Management Disasters and How to Avoid Them.
 Cultural Calamity delves into the organizational culture to understand how culture affects an organization's risk management capability.
 Cultural Calamity explores a number of risk management disasters and over 200 years of risk management research.
 My second risk management book seeks to provide risk practitioners with the tools to identify cultural traits that can lead to disaster and offers ways to enhance risk management practices that can help prevent future risk management disasters.